What do you think of the LITRG website?

 Under the WDF, as well as the unpaid tax and interest (and assuming HMRC do not accept he has a reasonable excuse for his failure), he will have to pay the following penalties:

 As Jason failed to notify HMRC of his chargeability to UK tax on his offshore income by the relevant deadline (5 October 2016) and had failed to correct this by 30 September 2018, the relevant penalty for the 2015/16 tax year will be under the Failure to Correct regime (that is, between 100% and 200% of the unpaid UK tax on the undisclosed offshore income – although not less than 150% in the case of a prompted disclosure).

-For the 2016/17 tax year, as the Netherlands is an EU member state and therefore a Category 1 country, the failure to notify penalty will be between 20% and 30% for a ‘prompted, non-deliberate’ disclosure made more than 12 months after the tax became due (that is, after 31 January 2019).
+For the 2017/18 and 2018/19 tax years, as the Netherlands is an EU member state and therefore a Category 1 country, the failure to notify penalty will be between 20% and 30% for a ‘prompted, non-deliberate’ disclosure made more than 12 months after the tax became due (that is, after 31 January 2019 and 31 January 2020 respectively).
 It is a ‘prompted, non deliberate’ disclosure because Jason only took action to correct the failure after HMRC wrote to him but the behaviour that led to the failure was not deliberate.